 We organize different birding itineraries, from one day to multi-day birding tours in Kenya and also the neighboring countries of Uganda and Tanzania

 For those who prefer not to join groups , or who have specific travel requirements, we are also the custom-custom-safari specialists

 A plus to your birding and wildlife escapade in Africa is the opportunity to learn some of the many of cultures and customs found in different parts of the continent

 Birdwatching tours in Kenya are excellent the whole year but it is at the peak from September to April when the migratory birds from Europe and northern Africa are wintering here, At this time, many resident bird species are nesting and are in dazzling breeding plumage.
 For wildlife viewing, however, the dry season is better.

-The best wildlife viewing months in Kenya are during the dry season from late June to October.
+The best wildlife viewing months in Kenya/ East Africa are during the dry season from late June to October.
 The Wildebeest migration normally reaches the Maasai Mara National Reserve in the months of July or August and stays until October when they go back to the Serengeti in Tanzania.
 Wildlife watching is fine all year-round, but this can differ for some parks

 Get in touch with us if you have any queries , we are always happy to chat about birds, wildlife and travel

 Our main aim is to deliver birding tours which offers you the best chance to see the birds and big game that you wish to see, we feel it is important to have fun in the process, so our tours operate in a relaxed atmosphere